bsmith89/make-bml/make-lesson.md

 head -5 isles.dat
 ```

-Which shows us the top 5 lines in the output file:
+shows us the top 5 lines in the output file:

 ```
 the	3822	6.7371760973